Social Security Spouse's Insurance Benefits

 - Not be getting a higher Social Security retirement benefit based on your own work.

-Based on the information you gave, you meet the first two requirements (or will meet them soon).
-So, you could get Social Security spouse's benefits if you do not get a higher benefit on your own work record.
+Based on the information you gave, you meet the first requirement.
+You could get Social Security Spouse's benefits beginning at age 62 if you are not getting a higher benefit on your own work record.

 PLEASE NOTE: If you get (or will get) a pension based on work for an employer who did not withhold Social Security taxes, such as a government agency or an employer in another country, your Social Security benefits may be reduced.
 Visit SSA’s Publications Home Page and review A Pension from Work Not Covered by Social Security, Social Security Publication Number 05-10045 and Government Pension Offset, Social Security Publication Number 05-10007.